kieran-mackle/AutoTrader/docs/source/core/AutoTrader.md

 This page documents the methods of autotrader.py, the main executable in the software.
-It coordinates all workflows and processes from the [configuration options](#run-configuration) and configuration files.
+It coordinates all workflows and processes from the [configuration options](autotrader-run-config) and configuration files.
 A [strategy configuration](strategy-config) file is always required to run AutoTrader, as it dictates the technical analysis to be performed on the price data.
-The way the strategy is used will depend on the [mode of operation](#modes-of-operation) being used.
+The way the strategy is used will depend on the [mode of operation](autotrader-modes-of-operation) being used.
 After configuring the run settings of AutoTrader, the `run` method is used to proceed with the code.

+(autotrader-modes-of-operation)=
 ## Modes of Operation
 AutoTrader has three modes of operation:
   1. Livetrade mode